CHRS Knowledge Base

 Suspense Code

-Expand or collapse content What is the purpose of the Suspense Code?
+What is the purpose of the Suspense Code?

 In CSU Labor Cost Distribution (LCD), the Suspense Combination Code exists only because PeopleSoft requires it on the Department Budget Table (DBT).
 It is not used by CSU LCD to distribute costs, nor does any custom CSU process ever post expenses to it.
 It is simply a mandatory placeholder to satisfy delivered PeopleSoft functionality.

-Expand or collapse content Can campuses have the same Suspense Code?
+Can campuses have the same Suspense Code?

 No. Campuses may NOT share the same Suspense combo code value.